Giga Wing – 1999/2001 Developer Interviews

 Toume: That detail was written in the original planning docs as well.

-Maeda: From the start, we wanted him to be one of those “cool yet passionate” type of characters, so we gave him that little facial gimmick.
+Maeda: We wanted him to be one of those “cool yet passionate” type of characters, so we gave him that little facial gimmick.

-—By the way, I noticed that the in-game illustrations for the characters were not actually drawn by you, Toume…?
+—By the way, I noticed that the in-game characters were not actually drawn by you, Toume…?

 Toume: Outside of the character design work and four initial illustrations, I didn’t have the time to take on anything else.
 I did some of the artwork for the Dreamcast packaging though.